 My food is inspired by my surroundings

 I want to bring the best experience that my skills and the Welsh coast, countryside and landscape can offer.
-A typical foraging day has three elements: hedgerow plants, shoreline plants and seaweeds, and fungi.
+A typical foraging day with Fishing and Foraging Wales has three elements: hedgerow plants, shoreline plants and seaweeds, and fungi.
 You feel a massive connection with the environment.
 Everything we gather goes into an amazing multi-course dinner back at the campsite near Pembroke.
 It's like a chef's table, but a lot less formal.
 What I am doing here is creating a new style of food that emulates Wales.
 I really want to get the message out to the culinary world that Wales can have a world-class food destination with the emphasis on a strong sense of place: 'Wales on a plate'.

 My grandparents were a massive influence on me

 I learnt a lot from gathering wild plants with them from a very young age.
 They grew up in wartime, so everyone had to grow and gather food.
 Grandad had an allotment, and it's still in the family.
 We used to gather seaweed and berries throughout the season and then preserve them for winter.
 When you think about it, in the past we wouldn't have got our vitamin C from citrus fruits.
 It came from things like rosehips and wild berries.
 And shoreline edibles like purslane, scurvy grass and samphire are packed with vitamins.